 As a general rule, committee appointees shall serve a three-year term.
 New appointees to committees are made by the section chair unless otherwise specified.
 The term of committee appointments may be altered by the section chair to continue a staggered expiration for committee member terms, or as otherwise specified.
-The
+The section chair appoints committee chairs for three- year terms.
+Committee chairs may be re-appointed unless otherwise specified.
+Pursuant to the Pathology/Biology business meetings of 1991 and 1992, and upon the recommendations of the ad hoc Pathology/Biology Organizational Policy Committee of 1991, Pathology/Biology Section Committees and constituency are as follows:

 - Research Committee-The Pathology/Biology Section Chair and four (4) Pathology/Biology members appointed by the chair to staggered terms of three (3) years.
 Committee members may be re-appointed to a second term.
 The committee chair should be recommended by the Nominating Committee. - 2.
 Awards Committee-The Pathology/Biology Section Chair and four (4) members appointed by the section chair to staggered terms of three (3) years.
 Committee members may not be re-appointed. - 3.
 Nominations Committee-The Pathology/Biology Section Chair, the immediate past Pathology/Biology Section Chair, and three (3) members appointed by the section chair to staggered terms of three (3) years Committee members may not be re-appointed. - Best Resident Paper Award Committee-Five (5) members appointed by the section chair and Nominating Committee to staggered terms of three (3) years.
 Members may be re-appointed.
 The committee should elect a chair. - 5.
 Discipline Assessment Task Force. - 6.
 Minutes Review Committee-Two (2) members in attendance at the annual meeting, appointed by the section chair at the time of the meeting. - 7.
 Membership Committee-Consists of the section officers. - 8.
 A log of committee assignments should be prepared each year and maintained permanently and passed on to future section officers. - 9.
-When the section chair or secretary become members of committees by virtue of their office or position (including immediate past chair), they shall serve on the committee only as long as they hold the respective office or position, unless re-appointed as a regular committee member pursuant to this information. - Program Committee-The program chair and four (4) Pathology/Biology Members/Fellows appointed by the section chair to staggered terms of three (3) years. - B. COMMITTEE DUTIES - 1.
-Nominating Committee - a.
+When the section chair or secretary become members of committees by virtue of their office or position (including immediate past chair), they shall serve on the committee only as long as they hold the respective office or position, unless re-appointed as a regular committee member pursuant to this information. - Program Committee-The program chair and four (4) Pathology/Biology Members/Fellows appointed by the section chair to staggered terms of three (3) years.

+B. COMMITTEE DUTIES

+- 1. Nominating Committee - a.
 To nominate candidates for section officers (yearly). - b.
 To recommend candidates for Pathology/Biology Program Chair (annually). - c.
 To recommend candidates to serve on Best Resident Paper Committee (annually). - d.
-To recommend candidates to chair the Research Committee (every five (5) years or as needed). - e.
+To recommend candidates to chair the Research Committee (every five (5) years or as needed).

+- e.
 To nominate candidates for Pathology/Biology Section Fellow-at-Large. - f.
-To recommend candidates for Student Academy representative (annually). - 2.
-Awards Committee - a.
-To establish and publish criteria for awards, including the Milton Helpern Award and other awards as needed.
+To recommend candidates for Student Academy representative (annually).